 - Argentines are passionate soccer fans and in 2007 a stage was held at the River Plate Stadium in Buenos Aires while Cordoba stadium, home to Talleres, has twice hosted stages and the finish.

-- Few vantage points can compare with a place perched high on the roadside rocks at the start of the high altitude El Condor stage.
-Keep an eye out for the soaring condors too.
+- Few vantage points in the WRC compare with a place perched high on the enormous roadside rocks at the finish of El Condor.
+Keep an eye out for the soaring birds too.

-- Just as dramatic is the stunning moonlike vista of the nearby Giulio Cesare test.
+- Just as dramatic as El Cóndor is the stunning moonlike vista of the nearby Giulio Cesare test.